vetsin/code-jam-2025/ARCH.md

 We are a 'password manager'.
 The core data structure for our operation is a Vault that users use to manage passwords.
 Our backend must handle multiple Vaults.

+## Fullstack Architecture

-## Description in English
+### Description in English

-* things are stored in a Vault
+- things are stored in a Vault
-  * Vaults are associated with people (represented by UUIDs)
+  - Vaults are associated with people (represented by UUIDs)
-  * Vaults have an editable username and passcode (i.e. username not tied to UUID.)
+  - Vaults have an editable username and passcode (i.e. username not tied to UUID.)
-  * each Vault has 0..N items (each item is a login, item, or thing. "my gmail account" is an item).
+  - each Vault has 0..N items (each item is a login, item, or thing. "my gmail account" is an item).
-    * each item has 1..N fields.
+    - each item has 1..N fields.
-      * a field is a `key:value` pair of an identifying name and its content (like `email:foo@bar.com`)
+      - a field is a `key:value` pair of an identifying name and its content (like `email:foo@bar.com`)
-        * each value is a string that can be blacked out if it's sensitive information (e.g. passwords)
+        - each value is a string that can be blacked out if it's sensitive information (e.g. passwords)
-* vaults are encrypted at rest
+- vaults are encrypted at rest
-  * encrypted with a key, with is identifiable by hashing a user-supplied `Passcode`
+  - encrypted with a key, with is identifiable by hashing a user-supplied `Passcode`
-    * `Passcode`s are generated via 'stupid ui elements' -- e.g. anything not currently considered to be good for auth
+    - `Passcode`s are generated via 'stupid ui elements' -- e.g. anything not currently considered to be good for auth
-  * encryption/decryption is done within the frontend (e.g. within the browser)
+  - encryption/decryption is done within the frontend (e.g. within the browser)
-* vaults are saved off to the backend API
+- vaults are saved off to the backend API
-  * this may be a REST service, or even just localstorage or the local file system for the MVP
+  - this may be a REST service, or even just localstorage or the local file system for the MVP

-## Pseudocode specification of data structures
+### Pseudocode specification of data structures

 This must be the definitive specification.
 If implementations or other descriptions (like in English, above) differ, they or this should be fixed.